texfaq/texfaq.github.io/FAQ-footnpp.md

 ---
+title:  Footnotes numbered ''per page''
 section: How do I do&hellip;?
 subsection: Footnotes
 date: 2014-06-10
 ---

-# Footnotes numbered ''per page''

 The obvious solution is to make the footnote number reset whenever the page number is stepped, using the